 Field Collective is a women-owned, San Francisco-based landscape architecture practice specializing in design for ecological resilience, co-founded by Alexandra Harker and Nicki Copley in 2021.
 Together we have over 16 years of professional experience in all phases of design, including strategy planning, conceptual design, schematic design, design development, construction documentation, entitlement and permitting drawings, and construction administration.

 At Field Collective, we work with homeowners, engineers, architects and community groups to create unique and site responsive landscapes.
-We embrace collaboration; we work closely with our clients to design creative solutions that meet their project goals.
+We embrace collaboration; we work closely with our clients to develop creative design solutions while meeting project goals.
 Our previous work includes biodiversity gardens, residential, hospitality, campus design, playgrounds, multi-family housing and open spaces over structure.

 Licensed California Landscape Architect: Alexandra Harker #6216

 Alexandra Harker and Nicki Copley have worked closely since 2017.
-While at San Francisco firm Creo Landscape Architecture, they worked together on multiple projects, including a large aged-living campus upgrade in Union City, a preschool in San Mateo, and a Mountain View office open space.
-Since coming together in 2020 as Field Collective, they have collaborated on the community-based Eco Patch project in Potrero Hill, San Francisco, as well as multiple residential projects within the wider Bay Area.
+Since coming together in 2020 as Field Collective, they have collaborated on the community-based Potrero Eco-Patch project in San Francisco, as well as residential projects within the wider Bay Area.
+They have shared their planting design knowledge by lecturing to classes UC Berkeley and Merritt Horticulture and by presenting their work at the 2022 California Native Plant Society Conference.
 Shared passions for the environment, education and research, and industry innovations, as well as their friendship, creates a solid foundation for their work.